Absence of measurement- and unraveling-induced entanglement transitions in continuously monitored one-dimensional free fermions: Model

-This form shows clearly that the stochastic terms can be regarded as describing onsite potentials and thus add temporally fluctuating disorder to the unitary dynamics governed by the Hamiltonian~\cite{Cao2019, Eissler2025}.
-Therefore, by increasing the unraveling phase from $\varphi = 0$ to $\varphi = \pi/2$, we interpolate continuously between disentangling measurements of local occupation numbers and classical noise~\cite{Gardiner2014}.
-The effect of classical noise is opposite to that of disentangling measurements: Noise induces heating and thus leads to the growth of entanglement.
+The terms involving $\cos(\varphi)$ describe continuous monitoring of the field quadrature $\hat{x}_{\varphi = 0} = \bigl( \hat{b} + \hat{b}^{\dagger} \bigr) / \sqrt{2}$, but with an effective measurement rate $\gamma \cos(\varphi)^2$.
+In contrast, the terms involving $\sin(\varphi)$ can be regarded as describing onsite potentials and thus add temporally fluctuating disorder to the unitary dynamics governed by the Hamiltonian~\cite{Cao2019, Eissler2025}.
+From this perspective, by increasing the unraveling phase from $\varphi = 0$ to $\varphi = \pi/2$, we interpolate continuously between measurements of local occupation numbers and classical noise~\cite{Gardiner2014}.
+The effect of classical noise is opposite to that of measurements: While local measurements disentangle the quantum state, noise induces heating and thus leads to the growth of entanglement.
 Note that this observation is not affected by the gauge transformation~\eqref{eq:gauge-transformation} and remains valid in the original frame.
 We thus expect increasing $\varphi$ to have a similar effect as decreasing the measurement rate $\gamma$~\cite{Vovk2022}.